kaust-rccl/ksl-docs/docs/source/soft_env/prog_env/conda/shaheen3.rst

 .. _conda_shaheen3:

 ==========================================
-Installation of ``conda`` on Shaheen III
+Installation of Conda on Shaheen III
 ==========================================

-The following steps demonstrate the installation of conda on Shaheen III Lustre:
+The following steps demonstrate the installation of Conda on Shaheen III Lustre:

 .. code-block:: bash